Corporate social responsibility

 Corporate social responsibility report under section 99A of the Danish Financial Statements Act

 We take our social responsibility seriously

-At Royal Unibrew, we are very aware of our role as a considerable beverage provider with breweries and operations in many countries – and of our responsibility to our surroundings.
-We want to contribute positively to the development in the areas in which we operate, to limit our environmental impact, to establish safe and good working conditions for our employees and to deliver products of a very high quality to consumers.
+At Royal Unibrew, we are very aware of our role and of our responsibility to our surroundings as a considerable beverage provider with operations in many countries.
+We want to contribute positively to the development in the areas in which we operate to limit our environmental impact, to establish safe and good working conditions for our employees and to deliver high quality products to consumers.